millim.no

 Our modern development tools have become cake mixes.
 Christin shows examples of Hibernate code that technically is still Java, but so verbose that the utility of using a framework disappears.
 It would be easier to just write the query oneself.

 If you add that to the fact that we developers have a tendency to follow the new shiny thing, there’s also a danger that what was supposed to be a cake mix becomes a gatekeeping tool.
-Introducing unnecessary complexity increases the barrier of entry, and deters people from trying the new thing.
+Unnecessary complexity increases the barrier of entry, and deters people from trying the new thing.

 I don’t rule out Actions completely, and when an opportunity shows up, I’ll write my own.
 But they will have to provide actual value to me — something I don’t see in replacing two lines of shell script with several lines of YAML.